dBrunovic/Rhoa/README.md

 Once in POE, hover over an item and press the key combination specified in the autohotkey script.
 A form will appear with the item mods loaded.
 Once you modified them to how you want to search, click the search button.

-Currently not supported item types (that I am currently aware of):
-Non unique flasks
-Maps
-Scrolls
-Currency

-SETTINGS:
+# SETTINGS:
 Under League type the name of the league as written in poe.xyz.

 Use addition or use multiplication determines whether the + and - buttons will change the respective value by multiplying it with the selected coefficient or adding/subtracting.

 Initially all selected selects all the mods to be searched by on startup.

+# Currently not supported item types:
+Non unique Flasks
+Non unique Maps
+Scrolls
+Currency

+# POSSIBLE ISSUES
+There have been reports of localization issues with the config file.
+To clarify, depending on your localization settings the parser may get confused with the decimal separator.
+In which case, an error will inform you of this.
+Try using whole numbers for now, or replacing the decimal point with ','.

 Please report all issues either directly to me, or to the issues section of this site.
+If you find this tool useful and want to contribute to the developer, any donation is much appreciated.